-RVx201 Herpes Vaccine candidate is indicated to destroy the ability of the herpes virus (HSV-2) to inhibit immune responses.
+RVx201 Herpes Vaccine candidate is indicated to destroy the herpes virus (HSV-2) ability to inhibit immune responses.
 Symptomatic herpectic disease is a condition of immuno-tolerance.

 'Our theory is that by introducing a live-attenuated mutant of the herpes virus, which can safely replicate and infect new cells at the injection site, our candidate may elicit a wide enough immune response to act as an immune modulator.
 Our hope is that this immunotherapy could help patients better control the symptoms caused by the reactivation of their wild-type herpetic infection,' says Rational Vaccines's website.

 RVx201 Vaccine and HIV